 Personal loans, credit card balance transfers, and working with a debt consolidation organization are all common consolidation choices.
 Just make sure to compare fees and read the fine print.

-7. Automate Your Payments
+7. Automate for Consistency

 Automation ensures consistency and peace of mind, especially during busy months.
 Just make sure your account has enough funds to avoid overdraft fees.

-8. Negotiate Lower Interest Rates
+8. Negotiate Your Interest Rates

 Debt repayment is a long-term goal, so keep yourself motivated by tracking your progress.
 Use a spreadsheet, mobile app, or printable chart to mark each payment and update your balances.